 E/ Create a nicer looking overall site with the present building being visually improved by the new building being sympathetically added, creating new entrances and upgrading existing facilities and adding more trees and other landscaping to enhance its looks.

 There is, of course, much more work still to be done.
-We now have a HSSC member on our committee and have had Nicky Kerr (another member of our committee and a trained architect), draw up two possible plans as an idea of how such a building might look.
+We now have a HSSC member on our committee and have had Nicky Kerr (another member of our committee and an architectural consultant), draw up two possible plans as an idea of how such a building might look.
 We are also interviewing five architects and will be selecting the one we think the most suitable to work with us to move the project forward.

 Our speed of progress should enable us to be able to hold our second public consultation meeting in the near future to look at possible plans and give residents the opportunity of more input to the development.
 We hope to have a date for the meeting in the next edition of Hardwick Happenings magazine as well as on as many social media platforms as possible in order to reach the maximum village coverage.

 If you would like to be added to our direct email list for future updates please email your details to our secretary at:

 Post entered by